How to Import Beauty Products into Japan: A Step-by-Step Guide

 Before importing cosmetics into Japan, you’ll need to ensure that they are allowed by Japanese law.
 Japan has strict regulations on cosmetics, including the use of certain ingredients, labeling requirements, and more.

-To comply with the regulations, cosmetics must be subjected to a safety assessment, which includes testing and inspection of the ingredients and components.
+To comply with the regulations, cosmetics must be subjected to a safety assessment, including testing and inspecting the ingredients and components.
 This assessment is usually carried out by testing and inspection facilities designated by the MHLW.

-The assessment typically includes a review of the ingredients list to ensure that all the ingredients are permitted under Japanese law, and testing to verify that the product does not contain any prohibited or restricted substances.
-Additionally, the testing and inspection facilities may evaluate the product’s effectiveness and safety for use, such as testing for skin irritation or toxicity.
+The assessment typically includes reviewing the ingredients list to ensure that all the ingredients are permitted under Japanese law, and testing to verify that the product does not contain any prohibited or restricted substances.
+Additionally, the testing and inspection facilities may evaluate the product’s effectiveness and safety for use, such as skin irritation or toxicity testing.

-You can find information on Japan’s regulations for cosmetics on the website of the Ministry of Health, Labor and Welfare (MHLW).
+You can find information on Japan’s cosmetics regulations on the Ministry of Health, Labor and Welfare (MHLW) website.

-Step 4: List and register the products produced by manufacturer.
+Step 4: List and register the products produced by the manufacturer

 Send documents with the correct ingredient lists from the supplier or the manufacturer.
 The following ingredient analysis is mandatory for the safety of cosmetics or quasi-drugs.
 It is the same process for both, but the requirements and regulators may vary.